Cockermouth: Market centre

 The town market pre-dates 1221, when the market day was changed from Saturday to Monday.
 Market charters were granted in 1221 and 1227 by King Henry III, although this does not preclude the much earlier existence of a market in the town.
 In recent times, the trading farmers market now only occurs seasonally, replaced by weekend continental and craft markets.

 In the days when opening hours of public houses were restricted, the fact that the pubs in Cockermouth could open all day on market days made the town a popular destination for drinkers, especially on Bank Holiday Mondays.
 The Market Bell remains as a reminder of this period (inset into a wall opposite the Allerdale Hotel), while the 1761 and Castle pub (which spans three floors) have been renovated to reveal medieval stonework and 16th and 18th-century features.

+Flooding

+Cockermouth suffered badly in the nationwide floods of 19 and 20 November 2009.
+Over 200 people needed to be rescued, with helicopters from RAF Valley, RAF Boulmer and RAF Leconfield retrieving about 50 and the remainder being rescued by boats, including those of the RNLI.
+Water levels in the town centre were reported to be as high as 2.5 m and flowing at a rate of 25 knots.
+Many historic buildings on and adjacent to Main Street sustained severe damage, as did a number of bridges in and around the town.
+Recovery from the devastation was slow, with residents placed in temporary accommodation and some businesses temporarily relocated to Mitchells auction mart.
+By the summer of 2011, most of the damage had been repaired and buildings re-occupied, though some remained empty or boarded up.